-Performance-based options: The performance-based options granted to Mr. Courtot will vest based on the compound annual growth rate of revenues for a three-year period from January 2020 through December 2022 and the compound annual growth rate of free cash flow per share for the same three-year period, subject to Mr. Courtot's continued service through the date that performance is certified.
+Performance-based options: The performance-based options granted to Mr. Courtot will vest based on the compound annual growth rate of revenues for a three-year period from January 2021 through December 2023 and the compound annual growth rate of free cash flow per share for the same three-year period, subject to Mr. Courtot's continued service through the date that performance is certified.
 These metrics were set because our board of directors believes these criteria are best suited to drive creation of shareholder value.

-In addition, the vesting of the RSUs and the performance-based options granted to Mr. Courtot would accelerate upon the occurrence of certain specified events, as described in the section entitled "Potential Payments upon Termination or Change in Control" contained in this proxy statement.
+In addition, the vesting of the RSUs and the performance-based options granted to Mr. Courtot would accelerate upon the occurrence of certain specified events, as described in the section entitled "Potential Payments Upon Termination or Change in Control" below.
 The number of shares of our common stock covered by Mr. Courtot's RSUs and performance-based options and their intended value at the time of grant are listed in the table below.